 Thomas Jay Harris Regents Professor in Hispanic and International Communication

 - I am director of the Thomas Jay Harris Institute for Hispanic and International Communication (IHIC) here in the College.
 In 2013 I became editor of the International Journal of Hispanic Media which the Institute hosts.
-My international experience includes teaching English in Cuzco, Peru for 6 months, full-time teaching at the Tecnológico de Monterrey in Monterrey, Mexico (1994-1996) and several invited teaching gigs in Mexico, Spain, France and England.
+My international experience includes teaching English in Cuzco, Peru for six months, full-time teaching at the Tecnológico de Monterrey in Monterrey, Mexico (1994-1996) and several invited teaching gigs in Mexico, Spain, France and England.
 My hobbies include motorcycle riding and outdoor pursuits.
-My wife Carol and I have two sons: Davis graduated from Case Western Reserve Univ. and works in Washington D.C., and Shane graduates from Princeton Univ. in 2013; he works in Dallas.
+My wife Carol and I have two sons: Davis graduated from Case Western Reserve University and works in Washington D.C., and Shane graduated from Princeton University in 2013; he works in Dallas.

 International communication, Hispanic-oriented media in the U.S., and Hispanic health communication

 - Ph.D.
 University of Texas at Austin, Radio-Television-Film, concentration in international communication